Leadership Fellows Program

 It is in this spirit that the Leadership Fellows Scholarship Program was created in 2008 to recognize students for extraordinary leadership and service experiences in their high school years, as well as identify students who can make a difference in providing leadership and teaching leadership within the campus community.
 Our ultimate goal is to create a student leadership education team who will deliver programs designed to cultivate leadership in all students.

 At least ten incoming freshman students are selected annually to receive a scholarship and to serve as Leadership Fellows.
 The scholarship amount is $3,000 for the freshman year and increases by $1,000 per year, not to exceed $6,000 for the senior year.
+Transfer students are not eligible for the scholarship.

 This is a four year program and continuance is based on the college criteria to maintain a merit scholarship and satisfactory progress in completing the co-curricular requirements.